-- 8.8.1 The support required for the learner who has been harmed will depend on their particular circumstance and the nature of the abuse.
-The support we provide could include counselling and mentoring or some restorative justice work. - 8.8.2 Support may also be required for the learner that caused harm.
+- they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - 10.7.5 Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
+We recognise that sexual violence and sexual harassment occurring online can introduce a number of complex factors.
+Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - 10.7.6 The support required for the learner who has been harmed will depend on their particular circumstance and the nature of the abuse.
+The support we provide could include counselling and mentoring or some restorative justice work. - 10.7.7 Support may also be required for the learner that caused harm.
 We will seek to understand why the learner acted in this way and consider what support may be required to help the learner and/or change behaviours.
 The consequences for the harm caused or intended will be addressed.

-9 Serious violence
+11 Serious violence

-- 9.1 All staff are made aware of indicators that children are at risk from or are involved with serious violent crime.
-These include increased absence, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs. - 9.2 All staff are made be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.
+- 11.1 All staff are made aware of indicators that children are at risk from or are involved with serious violent crime.
+These include increased absence, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of mental health difficulties, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs. - 11.2 All staff are made be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.

-10 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)
+12 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

-- 10.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+- 12.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 This power imbalance can be due to a range of factors, including:

-- 10.1.1 Age
+- 12.1.1 Age

-- 10.1.2 Gender
+- 12.1.2 Gender

-- 10.1.3 Sexual identity
+- 12.1.3 Sexual identity

-- 10.1.4 Cognitive ability
+- 12.1.4 Cognitive ability

-- 10.1.5 Physical strength
+- 12.1.5 Physical strength

-- 10.1.6 Status
+- 12.1.6 Status

-- 10.1.7 Access to economic or other resources
+- 12.1.7 Access to economic or other resources

-- 10.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+12.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 They can be one-off occurrences or a series of incidents over time and may or may not involve force or violence.
 Exploitation can be physical and take place online.

-10.3 Child Criminal Exploitation (CCE)
+12.3 Child Criminal Exploitation (CCE)